noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 Brother~, Elder Brother\~ “, and always cared for me.
 When the unfamiliar duties of a King made me tired and I wasn’t feeling well, she was there to take care of me.
 I cried at my own stupidity...
 I wondered why I had even loathed such a kind little sister.
-Since then, that girl has been irreplaceable to me....]
+Since then, that girl has been irreplaceable to me...]

 [...I see.]